Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 Another pet hate was repetitive work, like the dishes and laundry.
 I thought hard about my need to wash dishes after every meal and began to stack neatly, washing up only once a day.
 Nagging the children to help diminished overnight, and we all became a little friendlier to one another.
 Instead of having a washing day, where washing dominated and had to be done, otherwise no one had anything to wear, we began washing every other day.
 The task no longer overwhelmed.
 It is amazing that I learned to break the children's work into smaller tasks long before I learned to apply this tiny piece of common sense to myself.

-Job sharing become an important aspect of home educating life in our house.
+Job sharing became an important aspect of home educating life in our house.
 I dealt with my initial guilt by convincing myself I was encouraging the development of life skills - which I was!
 Having children who can cook, clean, mend, mind children, light fires safely, answer the phone - these are wonderful assets, not only to the family but to themselves.
 And it gives me confidence in their ability to move out into the world on their own as they grow into adults.

-There were some jobs I simply had to give away altogether, like editing the local homeschooling journal.
+There were some jobs I simply had to give away altogether, like editing the local homeschooling newsletter.
 Although the task had been taken on with enthusiasm I had learned everything I needed to learn and it had become onerous.
 I began to resent putting it together each month.
 Before the newsletter became tainted with my negativity toward it I needed to find a positive, energetic person to breathe new life into it.
 I began to view many tasks in this same light and instead of battling on, doing an often shabby job, I learned to recognise people who would be happy to help out or take over.

 There are times when the unexpected happens and priorities are set without me having much say at all.
 I realised that what was needed in these cases was time.
 I had to build in 'spare' time into each day, instead of my constant habit of filling up every moment with dreadfully important tasks!
 Over the years I have slowly expanded this 'free' time, filling it up with just sitting and talking to my children, or gazing out of the window.
 This isn't time wasted, though once upon a time I used to think so.
 Now I have time to cope with mini or major disasters, or to simply enjoy the sunset at the end of the day.

 Sometimes I use this quiet time to catch up on the back log of 'not so important' jobs, like cleaning the pantry.
 Or I write in my journal, a personal dialogue with myself.
 It tells me so much about who I am and what I want.
-I can see from my writing that I set myself many goals, and by looking back over many pages written years ago, I slowly achieving many of my goals.
+I can see from my writing that I set myself many goals, and by looking at pages written years ago, I am slowly achieving many of my goals.
 Stating them, even to myself privately, seems to be such an important aspect of actually achieving them.

 I know I need time each day for solitude and steal it from other important areas if I don't get it.
 When this happens people around me become resentful and relationships suffer, so it is better is I make time for myself, and let others know that I need to be alone.
 Sometimes I have a set time, like when I am emailing my friends or writing my novel or in my journal.
 Other times it is less structured, but I am always careful to let my children know I am busy by myself and don't want to be disturbed (except, of course, if a disaster occurs!)